Court Access Administrator Attorney

 Job Duties

-• An attorney who provides legal advice counsel support and technical assistance to judicial districts to ensure that programs services and activities of the Pennsylvania courts are accessible to the public.
-Represents the judiciary in administrative investigations involving Title VI and Title II issues.
+• A lawyer who provides legal advice and technical assistance to judicial districts to ensure court programs and services of the Pennsylvania courts are accessible to the public.

 • Secures grant funding to support judicial districts and the AOPC in meeting Title VI requirements.

-• Conducts outreach to justice partners and other entities to raise awareness of UJS language and disability access services and programs.
+• Conducts outreach to justice partners and other entities to raise awareness of language and disability access services and programs.

 • Oversees the AOPCs Interpreter Certification Program (ICP) staff.